clach04/not-yet-definitive-pebble-guide/README.md

 #### Desktop/command line tools

+NOTe there are improvements and fixes for existing tools, you may have to find them.
+For example see unmerged PRs:

+  * https://github.com/pebble-dev/pebble-tool/pulls - for example allow logging to be ran from Windows
+  * https://github.com/pebble/clay/pulls - working pebble clay config in the emulator on a modern desktop browser

+##### Third Party Tools

   * https://github.com/clach04/python-pebble-tools process locker
   * https://github.com/clach04/pebble_patch_tts voice dictation patching to remove punctuation, relies on rockgarden
   * https://github.com/clach04/Pebble-App-Config-Page-Backup backup of (most) pebble config URLs